 Cameron Morton – Assistant Director with the Director’s Guild of America

 While some comfortably work 9 to 5 office jobs, Cameron Morton never spends two days the same way.
-As an assistant director with the Director’s Guild of America, Morton is constantly jumping from movie to movie, working in different locations and with new crews and actors.
+As a Boston assistant director with the Director’s Guild of America, Morton is constantly jumping from movie to movie, working in different locations and with new crews and actors.

-Since beginning his career in film, Morton has worked on numerous popular films, such as Patriots’ Day, Moonrise Kingdom, and the recently released Ghostbusters.
+Since beginning his career in film, Morton has worked on numerous popular films, such as Patriots’ Day, Moonrise Kingdom, and the recently released Ghostbusters remake.

 His love for film began when he was young.
 When he was five years old, he would use his grandfather’s VHS camcorder to recreate scenes from James Bond movies.